mkouhpayeh/code-wiki/docs/backend/csharp/connection-string.md

 # Connection String

 ## SQL Server
-!!! note "Valid SSL certificate"
+!!! note "Valid SSL certificate"<br />
       - Use a comma to specify a port number with SQL Server: `mycomputer.test.xxx.com,1234`<br />
       - It's not necessary to specify an instance name when specifying the port.<br />